Imagining an automated and intelligent grant system for Unite Here: North America’s largest hospitality union

 Uncovering opportunities through storyboarding

-We needed a way to rapidly communicate and test multiple ideas with users so we used storyboarding/speed dating.
-Within a week we found that users saw most value in an online management platform that would serve as a centralized place for all grant-related information and tasks.
+Using speed-dating with storyboards I tested many ideas with users & found that they saw most value in an online management platform that would serve as a centralized place for all grant-related information and tasks.

 Local Staff Member applying for grants